opendcs/opendcs/README.md

 OpenDCS is currently used by:

 - U.S. Army Corps of Engineers
-- U.S. Bureau of Reclimation
+- U.S. Bureau of Reclamation
 - U.S. National Oceanic and Atmospheric Administration

 And others.